 - Insert a toothpick at the ends of each star.
 Let them set in a horizontal position until they are ready to go onto the cupcakes.
 These stars can also be made a few days in advance.

 - To decorate the Christmas cupcakes, fit your piping bag with a large star tip (I used tip 1M) and fill it with buttercream.
-Pipe large stars onto each cupcake.
+Pipe large stars onto each of the cooled cupcakes.

 - Sprinkle the top generously with Christmas themed sprinkles.

-- Attach one red fondant star right in the center of your buttercream stars.
-And that completes the decoration on the cupcakes for Christmas.
+- Attach one red fondant star right in the center of your buttercream stars (on top of each cupcake).
+And that completes the decoration on the Christmas treats.

 These recipe notes will help ensure your Christmas cupcakes turn out successfully, right on the first attempt.
 These are pretty much the same as those that I have on my vanilla cupcakes page, and I am including them again here so that you don't have to go back and forth between the pages to read the notes.